Alan-Collins/CRISPR_comparison_toolkit/docs/source/content/CRISPRtree.rst

 Sequence blindness
 ^^^^^^^^^^^^^^^^^^

-``cctk CRISPRtree`` pays no attention to similarities in the sequences of spacers being plotted.
+``cctk crisprtree`` pays no attention to similarities in the sequences of spacers being plotted.
 All spacers are treated as characters that are either identical or different.
 If you would like spacers to be assigned the same colour based on some level of similarity (e.g., if they differ at fewer than 2 bases), then you need to adjust your input files accordingly.
-A single base difference in the sequence of two spacers will result in ``cctk CRISPRtree`` considering those two spacers as distinct.
+A single base difference in the sequence of two spacers will result in ``cctk crisprtree`` considering those two spacers as distinct.

 Plot scaling for tall or wide plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``cctk CRISPRtree`` was designed with the creation of figures of defined dimensions and resolution in mind.
+``cctk crisprtree`` was designed with the creation of figures of defined dimensions and resolution in mind.
 The produced plot is therefore scaled to fill the provided dimensions.
 The default plot size works well for a small number (5-8) of arrays of moderate length (5-20 spacers).
 However, for large number of arrays or for very long arrays, plot elements may appear squashed or small as an attempt is made to keep spacer shape dimensions roughly proportional.
 If you are plotting a large number of arrays or very long arrays, you will need to adjust the plot dimensions accordingly or output an SVG plot and scale plot elements in a graphical editor software.

 Arrays with large numbers of deletions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All tree making methods are sensetive to the level of information loss in the underlying data.
 Treese generated for sufficiently diverged genes are unreliable.
-The same is true for CRISPR array trees generated by ``cctk CRISPRtree``. ``cctk CRISPRtree`` is sensetive to deletions in CRISPR arrays.
+The same is true for CRISPR array trees generated by ``cctk crisprtree``. ``cctk crisprtree`` is sensetive to deletions in CRISPR arrays.
 Few deletions provide information about the relationships between arrays, while many deletions can remove evidence of those relationships.
-As described in the manuscript associated with CCTK (link to be added after publication), ``cctk CRISPRtree`` is able to accurately reproduce the true tree when the frequency of deletions in CRISPR arrays is low.
-For higher levels of deletions, the true tree can still be produced frequently, depending on the extent of information loss.  `cctk evolve <evolve.html>`_ was developed to test the ability of ``cctk CRISPRtree`` to recreate the true relationships between CRISPR arrays given different rates of acquisitions, deletions, and trailer loss, as described in the manuscript associated with CCTK. `cctk evolve <evolve.html>`_ is distributed as part of CCTK and can be used to explore the ability of ``cctk CRISPRtree`` to accurately recreate CRISPR array relationships given different parameters.
+As described in the manuscript associated with CCTK (link to be added after publication), ``cctk crisprtree`` is able to accurately reproduce the true tree when the frequency of deletions in CRISPR arrays is low.
+For higher levels of deletions, the true tree can still be produced frequently, depending on the extent of information loss.  `cctk evolve <evolve.html>`_ was developed to test the ability of ``cctk crisprtree`` to recreate the true relationships between CRISPR arrays given different rates of acquisitions, deletions, and trailer loss, as described in the manuscript associated with CCTK. `cctk evolve <evolve.html>`_ is distributed as part of CCTK and can be used to explore the ability of ``cctk crisprtree`` to accurately recreate CRISPR array relationships given different parameters.

 Colour blindness and colour schemes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^